-Discover Kootenay National Park, BC
+Discover the best RV rental in Kootenay National Park, BC!

 Set in the heart of the Rocky Mountains, Kootenay National Park promises a bevy of quintessential Canadian experiences.
 From scenic drives through the mountains to challenging hikes in the backcountry, Kootenay National Park immerses you in the magnificent natural beauty of Western Canada.
 The wildlife watching is incredible, with the chance to spot grizzly bears, elk, and, of course, the park's famous bighorn sheep.
 You'll love discovering the diverse landscape, which ranges from shimmering glaciers, icy blue rivers, and cascading waterfalls, to sunbaked cacti, deep canyons, and arid grasslands.

 Are the mountains calling your name?
 Book an RV in British Columbia and you can explore Kootenay National Park at your own pace.
 With three maintained campgrounds to choose from, sleeping under the stars in Kootenay National Park is easy.
 With a motorhome on wheels, you'll have the freedom to visit other Canadian gems like Banff National Park in Alberta and Yoho National Park in British Columbia.

 With 125 miles of marked trails to explore, Kootenay National Park is a paradise for hikers.
 Perfect for families with young kids, the stroller-friendly boardwalk around Olive Lake takes around 15 minutes to complete.
 Experienced hikers can take on the challenging ten-mile Kindersley-Sinclair Loop that winds through flower-filled alpine meadows and up steep mountain ridges.
 The five-mile hike to Stanley Glacier is another rewarding day hike.
 Walk five minutes along the Juniper Trail to snap a photo on the famous red Muskoka chairs.